 In the same manner, a person who knows how to drive and is well acquainted with the use of a motor vehicle is a safe driver.

-For the individual who has sufficient funds and is looking for more than a decent return on his capital with controllable risk, stock options may be the answer.
+For the individual who is looking for more than a decent return on his capital with controllable risk, stock options may be the answer.

 Dozens of Options Trading Systems